edeliver/edeliver/README.md

         {git, "git://github.com/boldpoker/edeliver.git", {branch, master}}}
     ]}.

-or if using [mix](http://elixir-lang.org/getting_started/mix/1.html), add it to you `mix.exs` config:

-    defp deps do
-        [{ :edeliver, github: "boldpoker/edeliver", compile: "mkdir -p ebin && cp src/edeliver.app.src ebin/edeliver.app" } ]
-    end

 And link the `edeliver` binary to the root of your project directory:

-    ./rebar get-deps # when using rebar, or ... mix do deps.get, deps.compile # … when using mix
-    ln -s ./deps/edeliver/bin/edeliver .
+    ./rebar get-deps # when using rebar, or ... ln -s ./deps/edeliver/bin/edeliver .

 ### Configuration